Studying at UCOL is both rewarding and challenging and we have staff who can bring out the best in you to help you achieve your goals.

 UCOL has campuses in Manawatū, Whanganui, Wairarapa and Horowhenua.

-UCOL has a range of online programmes in Business, IT and Early Childhood Education.
+UCOL has a range of online programmes in Business, IT and Adult Education.

 UCOL is well known for its strong relationships with local industry.
 Through our community connections, we help students develop job ready skills and provide opportunities for them to practice what they learn in a real environment.